Beyond Mapping

 often aggregated into just a few discrete categories so humans can easily

-steep terrain.
-Another example is the
+moderate and steep terrain.
+Another

-roads” map to that of a discrete “road buffer” map that simply identifies all
+continuous “proximity to roads” map to that of a discrete “road buffer” map

-locations within a specified reach.
+that simply identifies all locations within a specified reach.

 Further thought